Mamir21/Password-Generator/README.md

 - **Medium**: Includes letters (uppercase and lowercase), digits, and common special characters.
 - **High**: Includes letters (uppercase and lowercase), digits, common special characters, and additional symbols (£, €, ¥, §, ©, ®).

+## Screenshot

+Here is a screenshot of the login page:

+.

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.